-Local Highschool Cross Country athletes struggle in the high temperatures
+Local highschool cross country athletes struggle in the high temperatures

-AUGUSTA, G.A.
-(WJBF)- Some high school athletes who took part in the Westside High School Invitation Cross Country meet, at Diamond Lakes Park, at had to be treated for heat-related illnesses.
+AUGUSTA, Ga.
+(WJBF) – Some high school athletes who took part in the Westside High School Invitation Cross Country meet, at Diamond Lakes Park, had to be treated for heat-related illnesses.
 Two of them had to be hospitalized.

 A cross country meet turned into a trip to the hospital for some local athletes Thursday due to high temperatures.
 A situation that serves as a warning about working or exercising when heat indices rise into the triple digits.